Tristan's Turkey Tips:

 To make a perfect stuffing cook the onion until soft and tender with a little butter, salt and pepper.

 Add the cooked onion, apple, celery, parsley and half of the picked rosemary in a food processer.
-Using the pulse buttonuntil the vegetables are quite fine but not a puree.
-Then add the bread crumbs, egg, softened butter and seasoning to taste, again using the same technique until the stuffing has bound together.
+Using the pulse button blend until the vegetables are chopped quite fine but not a puree.
+Then add the bread crumbs, egg, softened butter and seasoning to taste, blend again using the same technique until the stuffing has bound together.